 Being a father, I well remember the concern, and yet excitement, before the birth of each of my children and grandchildren.
-I sometimes wonder what must it have been for Joseph and Mary with the approaching birth of Mary's firstborn son.
+I sometimes wonder what it must have been for Joseph and Mary with the approaching birth of Mary's firstborn son.
 What whisperings there must have been concerning her pregnancy, and who can tell the mental anguish of Joseph when he heard that his betrothed was going to have a baby, and he was not the father!
-Beyond these matters was that of the decree from Augustus for the world to be taxed, and the journey by either walking or on a donkey for some seventy miles!
+Beyond these matters was the decree from Augustus for the world to be taxed.
+That meant a journey of some seventy miles!
 It must have been exhausting and a wonderful sight when they saw Bethlehem.
 Yet, this was only the beginning of their sorrows.

 Despite Jesus being "the Desire of all nations" (Hag.
 2:7), the masses of humanity were not interested, and those in the political world sought to slay him almost from the moment He was born.
 This baby was the one who was announced by Gabriel when He told Mary: "Thou shalt bring forth a son, and shalt call his name JESUS.
 He shall be great, and shall be called the Son of the Highest: and the LORD God shall give unto him the throne of His father David: and He shall reign over the house of Jacob for ever; and of His kingdom there shall be no end" (Lk.
 1:30-33).
-In spite of this glorious person being born into this world, there was no room for Him in the inn, He was born in a manger.
+Despite this glorious person being born into this world, there was no room for Him in the inn, He was born in a manger.
 Neither the great city of Jerusalem nor the town of Bethlehem had room for Him.
 He was, by the world, an unwanted baby.
-Does this reflect today's attitude to many of the unborn and already born babies?
+Does this reflect today's attitude toward many unborn and already born babies?
 They are unwanted!
 Furthermore, the ancient writers inform us that He was a "man of sorrows, and acquainted with grief" (Isa.
 53:3), and the preacher made the statement: "All His days are sorrows, and His travail grief" (Ecc.
 2:23).

-Thank God that for the most of us we have never known what it is to be "unwanted", and by the majority uncared for and uninterested in.
-His was to be a life of paradoxes.
+Thank God that for the most of us we have never known what it is to be "undesired".
+For many innocent little babies they are unwanted, uncared for and uninterested in.
+Such was the attitude the Lord knew from Herod, he was an undesired baby.
 There were those who hated Him and those who loved him, those who used Him and few that thanked Him.
 He lived with multiple attempts made on His life.
 Life was not easy for the Lord, for His was a life of constant despising no matter how kind He was to others.
 In Him we see the personification of: "Charity [love] suffereth long, and is kind" (1 Cor.
 13:4).